freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/user-experience-design/moodboards/index.md

 Creating a moodboard is really simple.
 There are two ways: either manual or digital.

-For creating manual moodboards you will need
+For creating manual moodboards you will need:
-- different magazines, newspapers, books and/or posters that you can cut,
+- Different magazines, newspapers, books and/or posters that you can cut
-- paper,
+- Paper
-- scissors,
+- Scissors
-- glue.
+- Glue

 Start out with finding the images, shapes, colours, messages you feel that resonate with your will-be product.
 Cut them out.
 If you have cut out all that you need, arrange them on paper, and glue them.